morimekta/providence/README.md

 The `providence` project was made in order to make an immutable model java library for thrift.
-It is mostly separate from the thrift library, but can use the standard thrift protocols to serialize and serialize messages.
+It is mostly separate from the thrift library, but can use the standard thrift protocols to serialize and deserialize messages.
 It is mainly based on the Facebook / Apache [thrift](https://thrift.apache.org/) library, but with some differences and limitations.

-See project site at [www.morimekta.net/providence](http://www.morimekta.net/providence) for setup and usage instructions.
+See the project site at [www.morimekta.net/providence](http://www.morimekta.net/providence) for setup and usage instructions.